Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: Introduction

 or equivalently

-where $\widehat{~~}$ means omitting the term. \end{thm} The above Theorem \ref{thm:clippedsimplex} also may be obvious to someone familiar with Vandermonde matrices or Lagrange's interpolation formula.
-Furthermore, if we take $a_1=a_2=\dots=a_n=1$ then we get the following corollary which is a extensively studied form in combinatorial enumeration. \begin{cor} For arbitrary $y \in \Rbb$ and an integer $n \geq 0$.
+where $\widehat{~~}$ means omitting the term. \end{theorem} Furthermore, if we take $a_1=a_2=\dots=a_n=1$ in Theorem \ref{thm:generalizedRuiz}, then we get the following corollary which is a studied form in combinatorial enumeration (for example, \cite{ruiz_an_1996}). \begin{corollary} For arbitrary $y \in \reals$ and an integer $n \geq 0$,

 or equivalently